grimme-lab/xtb_docs/source/gbsa.rst

 The default reference state option is ``bar1M`` which should not be changed for normal production runs.
-In order to compare the solvation free energy with COSMO-RS solvation free energies the reference state can be set to ``reference`` which corresponds to the same option in COSMO-RS.
+In order to compare the solvation free energy with solvation free energies from COSMO-RS the reference state can be set to ``reference`` which corresponds to the same ``reference`` option as in COSMO-RS.
 This could be done with

 .. code:: bash

-  > xtb coord --opt --gbsa toluene reference
+  > xtb coord --opt --gbsa water reference